3 Best Ways to Backup your iPhone Messages

 • PDF: Using "Save as PDF" will export your conversation in Portable Document Format (PDF).
 These files are easy for sharing and include any attached images.
 Video is not supported in this format.

 • Text: Saving as Plain Text will save your conversation as a .txt file.
-This format does not include any visual formatting, or media like images and videos.
+This format does not include any visual formatting or media like images and videos.

 What is backed-up?